knobs-dials/wetsuite-dev/README_src_pdf.md

 ## PDFs can be messy

-While you may think of PDFs as structured text documents, they aren't quite that.
+While you may think of PDFs as structured text documents, they aren't that.
+Somestimes yes, sometimes no.

 They mostly just specify how to draw things.

-PDFs consists of a stream of objects - that often ''includes'' "this is the text we are drawing", but not necessarily.
+PDFs consists of a stream of objects, that often but not necessarily ''includes'' "by the way, the text we are drawing says this".

-Even if we we can get out that text fairly easily, the more general nature of this PDF stream still makes things a little messier than you would think - there is quite a bit of _variation of what documents contain_:
+Even if we we can get out that text fairly easily, the more general nature of this PDF stream still makes things a little messier than you would think.

+There is quite a bit of variation of what documents contain, and how they contain it:
 * When it comes from a word processor, it'll have good text.

 * If it comes from scanned images or such, it may have no text objects at all, in which case your only option is your own OCR.

-* Scanned images may also have some OCRed text added afterwards, which is a great start but may be imperfect.
+* Scanned images may also have some OCRed text added afterwards, which is a still a great start but may be imperfect in multiple ways.

 * There are also some cases where it seems to show text perfectly, but there are some internals that mean it would not copy/exctract text correctly.